 Project COACH is a new offering at the College of DuPage premiering in Fall, 2017 which I was very involved in developing.
 It is a two-year, structured cohort program for adults with mild intellectual or developmental disabilities.
 COACH has been developed to provide post high school transition students and adults with disabilities additional educational training aimed at preparing them for meaningful employment and future independence.
-For more information on COACH, click here.
+Read more about COACH

 COD Buddies is a new program operating in tandem with Project COACH which I also was very involved in creating and developing.
 The program provides mentors to COACH participants who meet weekly to offer advice and friendship.
 Mentors are current COD students mainly are participating in COD's Education, Human Services, and Honors programs.
 Mentors meet with their buddies weekly on campus.
-For more information or to get an application to become buddy, please me at mail to:email@example.com.
-Also, here is a video produced by our own COD Courier TV about our group!
-For a link to it, click here.
+For more information or to get an application to become buddy, me at mail to:firstname.lastname@example.org.
+View video produced by our own COD Courier TV about our group

 My style of counseling is one that emphasizes the importance and uniqueness of the individual.
 In working with students I try to learn as much about the person as possible and help them identifying the barriers in their lives.
 I try to use humor and creativity in our discussions to help find solutions to questions students might have.
 At College of DuPage, myself, and all the other counselors here can provide counseling in the form of Career Counseling, Academic Counseling, and Personal Counseling.

-Visit the Counseling Services web age to see in detail what Counseling Services has to offer here at COD....it's a lot!
-Also, click here to see a list of resources to help students succeed in college.
+Visit the Counseling Services web page to see in detail what Counseling Services has to offer here at COD....it's a lot!
+Also, view a list of resources to help students succeed in college.
 These are sites I especially find helpful in working with students.

 Outside of work some of my favorite personal hobbies would include: